Justin D'Atri Visiting Professor of Law, Business, and Society (Fall 2015)

 Hanoch Dagan is the Stewart and Judy Colton Professor of Legal Theory and Innovation and former dean of Tel Aviv University Faculty of Law.
 He also served as the founding director of the Zvi Meitar Center for Advanced Legal Studies, the director of The Cegla Center for Interdisciplinary Research of the Law, and the editor in chief of Theoretical Inquiries in Law.

 Among his many publications are more than 70 articles in major law reviews and journals, including the Yale Law Journal, the Columbia Law Review, the New York University Law Review, the Michigan Law Review, the California Law Review, and the Virginia Law Review.
 Dagan also has written six books.
-He is now working (with Michael Heller) on a new book – Freedom of Contracts: The Choice Theory of Contractual Obligation (Cambridge University Press, forthcoming 2016).
+He is now working (with Michael Heller) on a new book – The Choice Theory of Contracts (Cambridge University Press, forthcoming 2016).

 Dagan was also the Justin D’Atri Visiting Professor of Law, Business, and Society in the Fall of 2012 and the Fall of 2014.
 He also has been a visiting professor at Yale Law School, The University of Michigan Law School, Cornell University Law School, and the University of Toronto Faculty of Law.
 He is a senior fellow at the Israel Democracy Institute and a member of the American Law Institute and the International Academy of Comparative Law.
 Dagan obtained his LL.M. and J.S.D. from Yale Law School after receiving his LL.B., summa cum laude, from Tel Aviv University.